The multicultural heart of the Brussels region

 Ixelles is also home to the largest African community in Belgium.
 This population is concentrated in the neighborhood and commercial district of Matongé.
 In recent years, migrants from Latin America and Asia have joined the African community in Matongé, making it an important symbol of multiculturalism in Belgium.

 In the Brussels region, Ixelles is the only commune that is geographically scattered.
 Located southeast of the region, it occupies an area of 6.34 square kilometers split up by Avenue Louise which belongs to the Brussels City commune.

-The northeast of Ixelles runs through the districts of Matongé, Flagey-Malibran, and Ixelles Ponds, constituting the nucleus of the commune in terms of population density, and cultural and economic activities.
+The northeast of Ixelles runs through the districts of Matongé, Flagey-Malibran, and Ixelles Ponds.
+This area forms the commune’s nucleus in terms of population density, and cultural and economic activities.
 Ixelles’ westside includes Rue du Bailli and the neighborhoods within the triangle of Châtelain and Brugmann-Lepoutre.
-The southern end encompasses the Boondael and university districts where the French-speaking Université Libre de Bruxelles (ULB) and the Dutch-speaking Vrije Universiteit Brussel (VUB) are located.
-This area is the main center of university life in Brussels.
+The southern end encompasses the Boondael and University districts where the ULB and VUB campuses are located.
+This section is the main center of university life in Brussels.

 Communal Elections 2018 – Spotlight on Ixelles, today on @brussels.express #BrusselsExpress #welovebrussels #Brussels #Bruxelles #Brussel #Belgium #Belgie #Belgique #photography #visitbrussels #visitbelgium #bxlove #brüssel #bruxelas #seemybrussels #bxlmabelle #Brisel #Bruksela #Bruselas #brusel #Bryssel #Brüksel #picoftheday #instamood #pictures #topbrusselsphoto #topbelgiumphoto #ixelles